Things To Do In Tin Can Bay

 Noisy Friarbird.
 Red KnoRed-necked Stint

-To fascinate you even more, in this area during those months, plays “home” to an astounding 45,000 birds of all types.
-It is well recognized as one of the most environmentally protected areas for the birds as it provides much shelter and food for these wonderful animals of our sky.
+To fascinate you even more, during certain months, it plays “home” to an astounding 45,000 birds of all types.
+It is well recognized as one of the most environmentally protected areas for birds as it provides much shelter and food for these wonderful animals of our sky.

 8. Tin Can Bay Markets And Shopping

-Shopping in Tin Can Bay is a small town experience with many small local shops, The markets are held every 3rd Saturday of the month from 7 am to 12 noon.
-These places make for perfect stops to pick fresh, local ingredients to cook while camping!
+Shopping in Tin Can Bay is a small-town experience with many small local shops, The markets are held every 3rd Saturday of the month from 7 am to 12 noon.
+These markets make for perfect stops to pick fresh, local ingredients to cook while camping!

 Or to find some local crafts and other handmade goods lots of products on display for you to buy.
 You can find the markets next to RSL Hall on Tin Can Bay Road.